 Campus Reporting Options

-You can report a violation of the sexual misconduct policy by contacting Rebecca Mosely, the Title IX coordinator.
+You can report a violation of the sexual misconduct policy that covers Title IX by contacting Rebecca Mosely, the Title IX coordinator.
 Reports can be made in person, by telephone, by email, or online.
 She coordinates fair and equitable responses not only to reports of sexual violence but also to all reports of sexual and/or gender-based harassment, discrimination and violence made to the college.
 Though you may choose to report to another responsible employee (listed below), those people are required to share what they know with Rebecca so she can connect you to the information and support you need.

 Rebecca Mosely, Title IX coordinator